remla2025-team10/operation/docs/extension.md

     - Configure the `operation` repository to automatically pull and deploy new versions.
     - Perform N release iterations using the automated workflow.
     - Record quantitative and qualitative metrics.
 3. **Analysis**: Compare the metrics between the conditions (average deployment time, command count, error rate).
 Gather feedback from contributors on perceived effort/efficiency.
-Document differences in a table and visualize improvement (e.g., bar chart)
+Document differences in a table and visualize improvement (e.g., bar chart).

 ### Success criteria (Expected Outcome):
 - Reduced deployment errors and time (~30% reduction).